 Bankruptcy, Contracts, Law Teaching Practicum, Perspectives on Debt, Shackles of Debt-Mod America

-Professor Charles J. Tabb is the Mildred Van Voorhis Jones Chair at the University of Illinois College of Law.
-He is currently serving as a distinguished visiting lecturer at Stetson Law.
+Charles J. Tabb is a Distinguished Visiting Lecturer at Stetson University College of Law for 2021-22, and served in the same capacity in 2020-21.
+Before coming to Stetson, he was the Mildred Van Voorhis Jones Chair in Law at the University of Illinois College of Law.
 He taught at Illinois from 1984 through 2019, and is considered one of the nation’s leading bankruptcy scholars, specializing in bankruptcy, contracts, and commercial law.
-Professor Tabb served as interim dean of the College during the 2007-08 academic year and was the associate dean for academic affairs from 2003-05.
+Professor Tabb served as interim dean at Illinois during the 2007-08 academic year and was the associate dean for academic affairs at Illinois from 2003-05.

 Professor Tabb earned his bachelor’s degree and graduated summa cum laude from Vanderbilt University, where he was elected to Phi Beta Kappa.
 He earned his JD from the University of Virginia, serving as a member of the Virginia Law Review, and he was elected to Order of the Coif.
 After graduation, Tabb recorded the highest score of over 1,400 successful candidates on the Texas state bar examination.
 Before joining the Illinois faculty, he practiced bankruptcy and commercial law in Dallas, where his cases included the Braniff Airways and Continental Airlines Chapter 11 reorganizations.
 He currently is of counsel with the law firm of Foley & Lardner LLP in Chicago.